The Magnificent Seven: Soundtrack

-The film's score is by Elmer Bernstein.
+The film's score is by Elmer Bernstein, with orchestrations by Leo Shuken and Jack Hayes.
 Along with the readily recognized main theme and effective support of the story line, the score also contains allusions to twentieth-century symphonic works, such as the reference to Bartok's Concerto for Orchestra, second movement, in the tense quiet scene just before the shootout.
 The original soundtrack was not released at the time until reused and rerecorded by Bernstein for the soundtrack of Return of the Seven.
 Electric guitar cover versions by Al Caiola in the U.S. and John Barry in the U.K. were successful on the popular charts.
 A vocal theme not written by Bernstein was used in a trailer.

 In 1994, James Sedares conducted a re-recording of the score performed by The Phoenix Symphony Orchestra, which also included a suite from Bernstein's score for The Hallelujah Trail, issued by Koch Records; Bernstein himself conducted the Royal Scottish National Orchestra for a performance released by RCA in 1997, but the original film soundtrack was not released until the following year by Rykodisc.
 (Varèse Sarabande issued this album in 1996, and reissued it in 2004.)